Also known as:Alpha1-antitrypsin; A1AT; AAT

 - How common is alpha-1 antitrypsin deficiency?

 It is thought to be one of the most frequent genetic deficiencies in Caucasians.
-The American Lung Association estimates that as many as 100,000 people in the U.S. are born with AAT deficiency each year and that as many as 25 million Americans are carriers of the condition.
+The American Lung Association estimates that as many as 100,000 people in the U.S. are born with AAT deficiency each year and that as many as 25 million Americans are carriers of at least one deficient gene.
+AAT is an under diagnosed condition.
+About only 10% of severely deficient individuals have been identified.

 - Do I need to have all three types of AAT testing?